 Following are the citations for leaves designated by the Legislature.
 These leaves are subject to change or repeal.
-These leaves are not grievable or arbitrable under Article 16 of this contract.
+These leaves are not grievable or arbitrable under Article 17 of this contract.

 3.088 Leave of Absence to Serve as a Legislator or For Election to a full-time City or County Office.
 15.62 Athletic Leave of Absence.
 43A.32 Leaves of Absence for Classified Employees Who Become Elected Public Officials or Candidates.
 43A.185 Disaster Volunteer Leave.
 179A.07, Subd.
 6 Elected or Appointed Officials of the Exclusive Representatives.
 181.940 - 181.943 Parenting Leave, School Conference and Activities Leave, and Sick Child Care Leave.
 181.945 Bone Marrow Donation Leave.
 181.946 Leave for Civil Air Patrol Service.
+181.947 Leave for Immediate Family Members of Military Personnel Injured or Killed in Active Service.
+181.948 Leave to Attend Military Ceremonies.
 192.26, 192.261 Military Service Leave.
 202A.135 Leave Time from Employment; Party Officers; Delegates to Party Conventions.
 202A.19 Precinct Caucus Leave.
 204B.195 Time Off from Work to Serve as Election Judge.
 204C.04 Time Off to Vote in a State Primary Election, a Presidential Primary Election, or an Election to Fill a Vacancy in the Office of United States Senator or United States Representative.

 Note: These leaves may be paid or unpaid, depending on the provisions of the applicable statute.
-Note: Please see Appendix Q for information on the Family Medical Leave Act (FMLA).
-Each seniority list shall include the criteria for seniority in that subject area, and a list of all areas of licensure held by each employee on the list.
+Note: Please see Appendix P for information on the Family Medical Leave Act (FMLA).
+Each seniority list shall include the criteria for seniority in that subject area, and a list of all areas of licensure or credentialing held by each employee on the list.